vitessio/website/content/zh/docs/reference/update-stream.md

 Let’s add a flag to the streaming query, that, if specified, asks for the changed columns as well as the PK.

 * If using SBR, and the flag is present, vttablet can just query the row at the time we get the event, and send it along.
-As already menti oned, the data may not be exactly up to date.
+As already mentioned, the data may not be exactly up to date.
 It is however guaranteed to be newer than the Event Token, which might be good enough to put in a cache for instance.
 * If using RBR, we just get th* ata for free, just send it along.

 *Bottom Line*: Let’s try to go without this extension and see how it goes.
 We can implement the additional data when we fully support RBR.